 clariBI was built from the ground up for self-service analytics:

-- AI-Powered Dashboard Builder: Create custom dashboards with drag-and-drop simplicity, enhanced by AI recommendations for the best visualization types
+- AI-Powered Dashboard Builder: Create custom dashboards with drag-and-drop simplicity, enhanced by AI recommendations for the best visualization types.
+The platform analyzes your data shape and suggests the most effective way to display it.

-- Conversational Analytics: Ask questions about your data in natural language and get instant answers powered by advanced AI
+- Conversational Analytics: Ask questions about your data in natural language and get instant answers powered by advanced AI.
+Follow-up questions refine the analysis without starting over, making exploration feel like a conversation with a data expert.

-- Team Workspaces: Collaborate on dashboards and reports with commenting, sharing, and access controls
+- Team Workspaces: Collaborate on dashboards and reports with commenting, sharing, and access controls.
+Role-based permissions ensure that sensitive data stays protected while keeping everyday analytics accessible to the people who need them.

 Best Practices for Self-Service BI Implementation